thewindinthetrees/thewindinthetrees.github.io/README.md

 ___

-## Log Entries 02 - Day 2.
+## Log Entries 02 - Day 2

-**Week 2**.
+**Week 2**

-07/07/2022.

-8am-3pm.
+07/07/2022

+8am-3pm

-15 minute break at 10am and 30 minute break for lunch at 12pm.
+15 minute break at 10am and 30 minute break for lunch at 12pm

-**Hours:** 6 hr 15 mins.
+**Hours:** 6 hr 15 mins

-**Hours to date:** 12:30.
+**Hours to date:** 12:30

 ___

 Reported to **Kate**, she asked me to work with **Jeremy**.
 He showed myself and **Mark** how to clean and prepare a _Wall Cap_ for replastering.
 We brushed the wall top with small seagrass broom, then primed the cleaned cap with water and filled the biggest cracks with mud.
 We repeated this over several walls.
 After break the mud in the craks were dry enough to be worked over with a second coat this time over the entire _Cap_ of the wall.
 Dampened burlap was placed on the freshly capped walls to slow the drying process and reduce cracking.
 In the afternoon I asissed in cleaning and pointing joints in the walls.
 The same process of brushing and removing any loose mortar / plaster, then priming with water and repointing the joints.
 When the mortar is leather hard the joints are brushed to remove any tool marks.
 Today the Mud mix was a little different (We had to adjust to a 1:1 Clay Soil: Sand Mix) as the sand and clay soil has been getting wet from the afternoon rains.

 ---